 When it comes to treating acne, one product never works for everyone.
 Choosing products that will help clear up your skin—and that won’t make it worse—depends on knowing your skin type.
 Products that work for dry skin won’t work for oily skin.
 Products that work for tight skin won’t work for loose skin.
 Products that won’t work for resistant skin may make sensitive skin break out, and people who have Asian, African, or Hispanic skin types especially need to know whether their skin is pigmented or non-pigmented.

 This skin type acne quiz is divided into four parts to help you determine each of the four attributes of your skin.
-It is a true-false quiz, but you should go with statements that are more descriptive of you than not, rather than treating each statement as 100% true or 100% false.
-Each part of the quiz comes with important information about the acne care products that will work—and that will not—for your skin type.
+It is a true-false quiz, but you should go with statements that are more descriptive of you than not, rather than treat each statement as 100% true or 100% false.
+Each part of the quiz comes with important information about the acne care products that will—or will not—work for your skin type.